wtsi-hgi/farmers-report/README.md

 # Farmers report

 ## Usage
-To use locally you need to prepare a `config.yaml` based on the example below:
+To use locally, you need to prepare a `config.yaml` based on the example below:

 ```yaml
 proxy: